chadwhitacre/openpath/_posts/2024-04-04-a-vision-for-software-commons.md

 The hardest challenge will be ensuring that the flickering heart and soul of Open Source does not dwindle further as pressure mounts.
 It can never truly die, of course, as long as two people exist who freely share their code with each other.
-But the ideal future—mine, anyway—is a thriving indy Open Source contingent, stewarded by foundations, coexisting alongside the corporations and governments of our civilization.
+But the ideal future—mine, anyway—is a thriving indie Open Source contingent, stewarded by foundations, coexisting alongside the corporations and governments of our civilization.